dovanhuy2298/tsumiki-en/commands/kairo-task-verify.md

 # kairo-task-verify

-## 目的
+## Purpose

-作成されたタスクファイルの内容を確認し、出力フォーマット例に沿った情報が抜けていたら追加する。
+Check the content of created task files and add any missing information according to the output format example.

-## 前提条件
+## Prerequisites

-- `docs/tasks/{要件名}-tasks.md` が存在する
+- `docs/tasks/{requirement-name}-tasks.md` exists
-- kairo-tasksコマンドによってタスクファイルが作成済みである
+- Task file has been created by kairo-tasks command

-## 実行内容
+## Execution Content

-**【信頼性レベル指示】**:
+**【Reliability Level Instructions】**:
-各項目について、元の資料（EARS要件定義書・設計文書含む）との照合状況を以下の信号でコメントしてください：
+For each item, comment on the verification status with original materials (including EARS requirements definition and design documents) using the following signals:

-- 🟢 **青信号**: EARS要件定義書・設計文書を参考にしてほぼ推測していない場合
+- 🟢 **Green Signal**: When referring to EARS requirements definition and design documents with minimal speculation
-- 🟡 **黄信号**: EARS要件定義書・設計文書から妥当な推測の場合
+- 🟡 **Yellow Signal**: When making reasonable speculation based on EARS requirements definition and design documents
-- 🔴 **赤信号**: EARS要件定義書・設計文書にない推測の場合
+- 🔴 **Red Signal**: When speculation is not based on EARS requirements definition and design documents

-1. **タスクファイルの確認**
+1. **Task File Verification**

-   - @agent-symbol-searcher でタスクファイルを検索し、見つかったファイルをReadツールで読み込み
+   - Search for task files using @agent-symbol-searcher and read found files with Read tool
-   - `docs/tasks/{要件名}-tasks.md` をReadツールで読み込み
+   - Read `docs/tasks/{requirement-name}-tasks.md` with Read tool

-2. **出力フォーマット例との比較**
+2. **Comparison with Output Format Example**

-   - @agent-symbol-searcher で関連するタスクフォーマットを検索し、見つかったファイルをReadツールで読み込み
+   - Search for related task formats using @agent-symbol-searcher and read found files with Read tool
-   - kairo-tasksコマンドファイルをReadツールで読み込み、出力フォーマット例を確認
+   - Read kairo-tasks command file with Read tool and check output format example
-   - 作成されたタスクファイルに不足している情報を特定
+   - Identify missing information in the created task file

-3. **不足情報の追加**
+3. **Add Missing Information**
-   以下の項目が含まれているか確認し、不足していれば追加：
+   Check if the following items are included and add if missing:

-   - 概要セクション（全タスク数、推定作業時間、クリティカルパス）
+   - Overview section (total number of tasks, estimated work time, critical path)
-   - 各タスクのチェックボックス
+   - Checkbox for each task
-   - タスクタイプ（TDD/DIRECT）の明記
+   - Explicit task type (TDD/DIRECT)
-   - 要件リンク
+   - Requirements link
-   - 依存タスク
+   - Dependent tasks
-   - 実装詳細
+   - Implementation details
-   - テスト要件
+   - Test requirements
-   - UI/UX要件（フロントエンドタスクの場合）
+   - UI/UX requirements (for frontend tasks)
-   - エラーハンドリング要件
+   - Error handling requirements
-   - 完了条件
+   - Completion conditions
-   - 実行順序（Mermaidガントチャート）
+   - Execution order (Mermaid Gantt chart)
-   - サブタスクテンプレート情報
+   - Subtask template information

-4. **ファイルの更新**
+4. **File Update**
-   - 不足している情報を追加してファイルを更新
+   - Update the file by adding the missing information

-## 実行後の確認
+## Post-execution Verification

-- 更新したファイルのパスを表示
+- Display path of the updated file
-- 追加した情報の概要を表示
+- Display summary of added information
-- タスクファイルが完全になったことを確認
+- Confirm that the task file is complete